kippnorcal/google_classroom/README.md

 ### Running Tests

-Tests are located in tests,py, and can be run with either of the following commands:
+Tests are located in test_all,py, and can be run with either of the following commands:

 Locally:

 ```
-pipenv run py.test -s -v tests.py
+pipenv run pytest -s -v
 ```

 On Docker: